Entrepreneurship & Innovation Management Program

 Create Your Vision

 Flint is at the forefront of entrepreneurship and has established a community of entrepreneurs and local businesses.
 The University of Michigan-Flint’s direct connection to this network is the Hagerman Center for Entrepreneurship & Innovation.
-This center was created to facilitate entrepreneurial and innovative skills to help graduates thrive and be successful with a variety of activities such as entrepreneurial workshops, idea pitch competition, networking,workshops, and events.
+This center was created to facilitate entrepreneurial and innovative skills to help graduates thrive and be successful with a variety of activities such as entrepreneurial workshops, idea pitch competition, networking, workshops and events.

 Professional Preparation

-UM-Flint’s Bachelor of Business Administration in Entrepreneurship & Innovation Management emphasizes entrepreneurship, innovation and new product development management, conflict resolution and negotiation, team-building, and project management.
+UM-Flint’s Bachelor of Business Administration in Entrepreneurship & Innovation Management program emphasizes entrepreneurship, innovation and new product development management, conflict resolution and negotiation, team-building, and project management.
 It provides depth and breadth of educational exposure for students interested in either starting their own business or working in entrepreneurial and innovative organizations.

 100% Flexible Online Program Option